David Good (golfer)

-David James Good (born 18 December 1947) is a retired professional golfer from Australia.
+David James Good (born 18 December 1947) is an Australian professional golfer.
 He had some success in the 1970s but is most noted for his record as a senior player.
 From 2000 he played regularly on the European Senior Tour, where he won twice and had nearly 50 top-10 finishes.

 Professional career

-Good turned professional after the 1969 Australian Amateur at Royal Adelaide.
+In 1947, Good was born.
+He turned professional after the 1969 Australian Amateur at Royal Adelaide.
 He was the medalist after rounds of 71 and 70 but lost in the quarter-finals.

-Good travelled to Europe in 1973.
+In 1973, Good traveled to Europe.
 He had limited success but qualified for the Open Championship at Troon and finished tied for 18th place.
 Later in the year, he came close to his first important win in the 1973 Garden City Classic in Christchurch, New Zealand.
 He had a 7-stroke lead after 3 rounds but had a final round of 77 and was beaten by John Lister who had a final round 67.
 Good shared second place with Bob Shearer.
 In 1974, he was affected by viral arthritis and spent some time out of golf.

 Good won the Tasmanian Open in early 1976, winning a four-man playoff.
 He finished level with Stewart Ginn, Brian Jones and Ian Stanley.
 Ginn and Stanley were eliminated at the first extra hole and Good finally beat Jones at the fifth extra hole, making an eight-metre putt.
 In October, he came close to winning the South Coast Open.
 Leading after three rounds, he finished a stroke behind Barry Burgess and shared the runner-up place.
 At the end of the year, he was also runner-up in the Waikato Charity Classic in Hamilton, New Zealand, 7 shots behind John Lister.

 In October 1977, Good won the New Zealand Airlines Open beating Bill Dunk, winning with a par at the first hole of a sudden-death playoff.
 The following week, he was runner-up in the CBA West Lakes Classic, five strokes behind Bob Shearer.
 At the end of the year, he played with Mike Cahill in the World Cup where they finished tied for 13th place.